GlossProject/docs/documentation.rst

 Documentation
 =========================================

-Gloss is a new web design process, primarily aimed at increasing design team happiness.
+Gloss is a web design process, primarily aimed at increasing design team happiness.
 If you're interested in building content driven sites in less time, Gloss may be a good fit.